AppImage/AppImageKit/README.md

 Instead of an IRC channel we use [Gitter](https://gitter.im/probonopd/AppImageKit) which has the advantage that one does not have to be online all the time and one can communicate despite not being in the same timezone.

-## Acknowledgements
+## Acknowledgments

 This work stands on the shoulders of giants.
 The following persons and organizations should specifically be thanked (in no particular order), even though this list can never be exhaustive:
  * Apple Inc. for popularizing the notion of application bundles (even tough others have used this concept before).
 AppImages would not be understood by people as easily if it wasn't for Apple's .app bundles and .dmg disk images.
  * The contributors of the ROX project, which introduced the AppDir format that the AppImage format is conceptually based on.
 AppImages improve on ROX AppDirs in that they encapsulate the AppDirs in a compressed container file which adds robustness and ease of administration.
  * The contributors of the klik project, which AppImageKit is conceptually based on (with the principal author of AppImageKit being the founder of the klik project).
-AppImages imporve on klik in that they need no runtime to be installed on the base operating system before they can be used.
+AppImages improve on klik in that they need no runtime to be installed on the base operating system before they can be used.
  * Alexander Larsson for his work on Glick, which AppImageKit is technically based on.
-AppImageKit improves on Glick in that it uses a compressed filesystem and in that it provides additional tools which simpify creating AppImages.
+AppImageKit improves on Glick in that it uses a compressed filesystem and in that it provides additional tools which simplify creating AppImages.
  * The contributors of the Python project, which gives developers a powerful tool to turn ideas into reality rapidly.
 AppImageKit would have been much more cumbersome to create if Python would not exist.